unsaferawpointer/CoreDataStore/README.md

 ```

 ## To Do
-- [ ] Add support to move operation
+- [ ] Add support of the 'move' operation